HouseElves/kanji_time_public/docs/source/design/review.rst

   - Clear separation of concerns: data gathering, pagination, rendering.
   - Protocol-based interface via :class:`ReportingFrame` and :class:`PageController` allows pluggable reports.
-  - Whitelist mechanism ensures only authorized report modules are executed.
+  - Whitelisting authorized report modules ensures that Kanji Time only executes known code.

 **Well-Defined Reusable Layout System**

   - Geometric primitives (:class:`Distance`, :class:`Extent`, :class:`Region`, :class:`Pos`) are expressive and reusable.
-  - Positioning content and managing content data are seperated concerns via content frames, content containers and pluggable layout stratagies.
+  - The content frames and containers separate the positioning of content from the content data itself as distinct concerns.
+    This separation allows pluggable layout strategies to position page elements without requiring explicit knowledge of the page data.
   - The Stack-based layout strategy is simple, composable, and well-encapsulated.
   - Differing content types modeled as :class:`RenderingFrame` components are isolated, predictable, and testable.

 **Developer Awareness**

-  - Ideas for future growth and review notes about code weak points in well-labeled review and development notes reflect active thinking and design foresight.
+  - Development notes document known limitations and opportunities for future enhancement.
-  - Mermaid diagrams and documentation are integrated into the codebase as first-class citzens with an eye to rapid on-boarding
+  - Mermaid diagrams and documentation are integrated into the codebase as first-class citizens with an eye to rapid on-boarding

 **Intentional Design Patterns**

-  Kanji Time leverages several well-recognized Design Patterns [GoF]_ in the codebase either explictly or as emergent behavior.
+  Kanji Time leverages several well-recognized Design Patterns [GoF]_ in the codebase either explicitly or as emergent behavior.

   *Template Method Pattern*, *Model-View-Controller*